alejandrochang/StudyGuideNotes/react.md

 Super is a reference to the parents constructor function.
 That's why we call super on the constructor because the 'APP' Component or any component for that matter is initially referring to it's parent the React.Component.

 ### What is state?
-State is a JS object that containsata relevant to a component.
+State is a JS object that contains data relevant to a component.
 If we want to get a single component to update itself we're going to update its state.

 ### What are props?
 Props is a system for passing data from a parent component to a child component.
 The ultimate goal is customize or configure a child component.
 Either customize how the component looks or how the user interacts with it.